Fragtality/PilotsDeck/Integrations/QualityWings 787/Readme.md

 # Troubleshooting
-For Reasons unknown, some Combination of QW + GSX + FSUIPC Auto Scripts + RAAS Pro can trigger the 787 being loaded with all Indication Lights on (the Switch is permanently in On/Test Position).
-The Plane is working normally, so let the Init-Script take care of that or move the Switch manually.
+The QW787 is very vulnerable to "Loading Order Issues" it seems.
+For Reasons unknown, some Combination of QW and (GSX or FSUIPC Auto Scripts or RAAS Pro or whatever) can trigger the 787 being loaded with all Indication Lights on (the Switch is permanently in On/Test Position).
+The Plane is working normally, so let the Init-Script take care of that or move the Switch manually.<br/>
+I've tried to avoid it as much as I can with the Scripts sleeping the first 30 Seconds before doing anything.
+You might try playing with the the FSUIPC Options "InitDelay" (30-45) and "InitialStallTime" (15-20), I could at least reduce this Effect with that.<br/>
+Should I EVER find the real Root-Cause, I'll let you know and will fix or at least try to workaround that!
+So far FSDT and FS2Crew denied that GSX/RAAS could trigger something like that.
+QualityWings does not have answered yet.